Here is a free video from this course. To unlock and watch the other lessons, you'll need to purchase the full course, details below the video.

 A word of caution...

-As you have purchased this book, I imagine you have followed many of my videos, but are still perhaps very new to fingerstyle guitar.
+If you are reading this, I imagine you have followed many of my videos but are perhaps still new to fingerstyle guitar.
 This being the case, you need to know that fingerstyle is a finely tuned technical skill.
 Anybody can learn it.
 However, it can require more training and repetition of proper technique than you may have needed to do in the past.

 Keep drilling the exercises and songs in this course, (especially the ‘Inside Out’ patterns that occur from lesson 6) and over time you will be rewarded.
 You will gain the ability to play any fingerstyle you want if you drill these exercises and songs over the coming weeks and months!